Parkview Health Logo

 Clinical Assignment When Placement Cannot be Immediately Guaranteed

-In the highly unlikely event that the Program must accept fewer students than originally planned (i.e., be forced to take less than 10 students per cohort), the affected students will be informed of the circumstances and will be admitted (no reapplication needed), to the following cohort.
+In the highly unlikely event that the Program must accept fewer students than originally planned (i.e., be forced to take less than 10 students per cohort), the affected applicants will be informed of the circumstances and will be admitted (no reapplication needed), to the following cohort.

 Academic prerequisites

-• 16 semester hours (24 quarter hours) of biology, including a course in microbiology (with lab) and a course in immunology (either as a separate course or as part of another course)
+• A course in immunology (either as a separate course or as part of another course)

 • 16 semester hours (24 quarter hours) of chemistry, including at least one course in organic chemistry or biochemistry